Mahersrasra/CQRS-Mediator/README.md

 # CQRS-Mediator
-This a repository in which i made an implementation example of CQRS and mediator patterns
+This a repository in which i made an implementation example of clean architecture project in addition to CQRS and mediator patterns